Over-parameterization and Adversarial Robustness in Neural Networks: An Overview and Empirical Analysis: Over-parameterization and Adversarial Robustness

 \subsection{Adversarial Robustness of Over-parameterized Network}

-While a considerable number of works \citep{Wu21-neurips,rice20-ICMLa,Huang21-neurips,Gao-NEURIPS2019,Hassani24} assess the robustness of adversarially trained networks, which is out of the scope of this article, the findings of various related works suggest that overparameterization would decrease robustness.
+While a considerable number of works \citep{Wu21-neurips,rice20-ICMLa,Huang21-neurips,Gao-NEURIPS2019,Hassani24} assess the robustness of adversarially trained networks, which is beyond the scope of this article, the findings of related works suggest that overparameterization decreases robustness.
 In the seminal work by Fu et al. \citep{Fu93-ICNN}, the authors claim that decreasing the number of nodes reduces the sensitivity to small perturbations of the input samples.
 Sagawa et al.~\citep{sagawa2020investigation} suggested that the over-parameterization can cause the exacerbation of \textit{spurious correlation}, i.e., the relation between the biased features of input like background, texture, or unimportant pixels with the labels.
-However, in \citep{madry201-iclr}, the authors showed that wider neural networks tend to have better robustness, assessed with the PGD attack.
-The results in this paper were also replicated in \citep{borji2022-arxiv} and are supported by \citep{NEURIPS2022_1c0d1b07}, where the authors claim that obtaining robustness may require exponentially more parameters than obtaining accuracy on the clean test data.
-The contradiction present in the literature has been highlighted in \citep{NEURIPS2022_ea5a63f7}, which provides a theoretical analysis that only encompasses two-layer neural networks, and in \citep{10048547}, which, with an analysis limited to linear models, shows that overparametrization may be either a source of additional robustness or brittleness.
-The analysis performed on deep neural networks by the works affirming that overparameterization increases robustness \citep{madry201-iclr, borji2022-arxiv} is empirical and based on the PGD attack.
-Therefore, it might have failed \citep{carlini17-aisec,pintor2022indicators}, providing unreliable results that have caused a false sense of robustness for the overparameterized networks.
-The goal of this work is to verify if this is the reason that led to the abovementioned contradiction between the state-of-the-art works.
+However, in \citep{madry201-iclr}, the authors showed that wider neural networks tend to be more robust, as assessed by the PGD attack.
+The results in this paper were also replicated in \citep{borji2022-arxiv} and are supported by \citep{LiNeurips2022WhyRobust}, where the authors claim that achieving robustness may require exponentially more parameters than achieving accuracy on clean test data.
+The contradiction present in the literature has been highlighted in \citep{NEURIPS2022_ea5a63f7}, which provides a theoretical analysis that only encompasses two-layer neural networks, and in \citep{10048547}, which, with an analysis limited to linear models, shows that over-parameterization may be either a source of additional robustness or brittleness.
+The analysis performed on deep neural networks by the works affirming that over-parameterization increases robustness \citep{madry201-iclr, borji2022-arxiv} is empirical and based on the PGD attack, and they have not employed any tool to check the reliability of the obtained results.
+Therefore, the attack might have failed \citep{carlini17-aisec,pintor2022indicators}, providing unreliable results that have caused a false sense of robustness for the overparameterized networks.
+Because gradient-based attacks can fail in many cases \citep{carlini17-aisec,pintor2022indicators}, e.g., if the employed hyperparameters are incorrect or the decision surface is not smooth enough, they can not achieve convergence, providing a suboptimal point that may not be able to evade the classifier.
+The goal of this work is to verify, employing the tools available at the state of the art, if a known failure is the reason that led to the abovementioned contradiction between the state-of-the-art works.
+Analyzing the reliability of the empirical analysis to assess the robustness of overparametrized networks, we have demonstrated that it does not present any failure known to date; thus, the higher robustness of overparametrized networks is not due to known experimental problems.